abdulfatir/abdulfatir.github.io/_posts/2018-9-28-Normalizing-Flows-Part-1.md

 ---
 layout: post
 title: "Normalizing Flows: Planar and Radial Flows"
 excerpt: A normalizing flow is a great tool that can transform simple probability distributions into very complex ones by applying a series of invertible functions to samples from the simple distribution.
-This post explores two simple flows introduced by Rezende et. al. –– Planar Flow and Radial Flow.
+This post explores two simple flows introduced by Rezende and Mohamed (2015) –– Planar Flow and Radial Flow.
 ---

 <script type="text/x-mathjax-config">